 There has been a reduction in shipments to FBA warehouses.
 This is likely because importers must split shipments in order to stay under the required SKU limitation imposed by Amazon FBA.

 Read up on how Amazon sellers can deal with rapidly-changing consumer demands as well as inventory challenges.

 Compare quotes & access live expert support

-- Explore warehousing options to mitigate the effects of lowered demand in the US as well as new Amazon restrictions
+- Explore warehousing options to mitigate the effects of lowered demand and business restrictions in the US.

 As always, we at Freightos.com are here to help.
 Please reach out if you have any questions or concerns.